What age can I…?

 - You can become a blood donor.

-- You can vote in local and general elections.
+- Being able to vote in local and general elections.

-- You can stand for election as a Member of Parliament, local councillor or Mayor.
+- You can also stand for election as a Member of Parliament, local councillor or Mayor.

 - You can serve on a jury, or be tried in a magistrates court and go to jail if you’re found guilty of a criminal offence.